-It gives you financial protection for accidental damage, fire, theft and any damage to third party property in the event of an accident.
+At its most basic, comprehensive car insurance gives you financial protection against fire, theft and accidental damage to your car, and covers your liability for the health and property of third parties in the event of you causing an accident.

 Many fully comprehensive policies will also include cover for:

-Comprehensive cover can offer a lot more protection than the other insurance levels, but each insurer will offer different benefits.
+Comprehensive cover can offer a lot more protection than the other insurance levels, but not all comprehensive car insurance plans are the same – each insurer will offer different benefits – so shop around.

-Some comprehensive policies offer a courtesy car as standard, while others may only offer it as an optional extra.
+Some comprehensive policies, for example, offer such benefits as a courtesy car, breakdown cover and motor legal protection as standard, while others may only offer these things as optional extras for an additional premium.

-Third party, fire and theft cover will not pay out for any damage to your own car in the event of an accident.
+Third party, fire and theft cover will not pay out for any damage to your own car in the event of you causing an accident.

-This is the most basic level of insurance and it will only pay out to cover damage to other people and their property, not your own costs.
+Third party only (TPO) is the most basic level of car insurance and it will only pay out to cover damage to other people and their property, not your own costs.

 It is the minimum legal level of cover you can get to drive in the UK.
 Some insurers will not offer this level of cover.

-Third party only insurance will also compensate any passengers that suffer injuries whilst travelling in your car.
+Third party only insurance will also compensate any passengers that suffer injuries while travelling in your car.

-Third party cover will never pay for damage to your own car.
+Third party cover will never pay for damage to your car.